 In my mind, I knew this was not all.
 All of these attributes are good.
 But they’re not the only skills needed to run a school.

-The answer was a resounding, No.
+The answer was a resounding No.

-There’s more to business than delivering a service.
-Managing a business to turn a profit requires a mix of skill and experience.
-It helps if you’ve done it before.
+Managing a company to turn a profit requires a mix of skill and experience.

 For me, business strategy boils down to two key strategic choices: cost leadership and differentiation.